 - LEED for Cities and Communities Alignment (PDF)

 - Volunteer and Neighboring Communities Guidance - List of Step 4/5 metrics that can be supported with the help of community volunteers and/or may be combined with neighboring communities.

 Steps 4 & 5 Metrics Submittal

-To submit your data, use the Step 4/5 Reporting Tool that was emailed to GreenStep Coordinators (if you need the link again, let Kristin Mroz know).
+To submit your data, use the Step 4/5 Reporting Tool that will be emailed to GreenStep Coordinators in Fall 2023 (if you need the link again, let Kristin Mroz know).
 You do not need to submit the worksheet to us.
 Please see the metric sheets in the table above for descriptions of the metrics and how to record them.
 If you have any questions about reporting your metrics, contact Kristin Mroz at firstname.lastname@example.org or 651.757.2793.

 Like best practice action reports, Step 4 & 5 metrics must be submitted by April 1 for recognition at the annual League of Minnesota Cities conference in June.

 You can view 21 of the key metrics that Step 4 and 5 communities have reported on the Step 4 & 5 Metric Dashboard.
 The primary purpose and benefit of Steps 4 and 5 is for communities to gather data based on the best practices that the community has taken and identify areas of improvement over time.
 The tool is updated annually as communities voluntarily report their metrics.

 Please direct all critical comments and suggestions for improvement to the GreenStep coordinators via http://greenstep.pca.state.mn.us/contact.